Expertise

 Short Bio

-Milan Nič is senior research fellow in the Center for Order and Governance in Eastern Europe, Russia, and Central Asia of the German Council on Foreign Relations (DGAP).
+Milan Nič is senior research fellow at DGAP's Center for Order and Governance in Eastern Europe, Russia, and Central Asia.
 He focuses on geopolitical competition, global issues, and interregional dynamics.
 From September 2019 to February 2021, he was head of the Robert Bosch Center for Central and Eastern Europe, Russia, and Central Asia, which he had joined in April 2017 as a senior fellow.

 Nič previously headed the Europe program at the GLOBSEC Policy Institute in Bratislava, Slovakia, and was managing director of its predecessor, the Central European Policy Institute (CEPI).
 From 2010 to 2012, he served as senior adviser to the Deputy Foreign Minister of Slovakia.
 Prior to that, he advised the High Representative/EU Special Representative for Bosnia and Herzegovina.